automatisch/automatisch/packages/docs/pages/guide/installation.md

 :::tip

 You can use `user@automatisch.io` email address and `sample` password to login to Automatisch.
-You can also change your password later on from the settings page.
+You can also change your email and password later on from the settings page.

 :::